-In accordance with the Companies Law No. 1 of 2016 and the Bank's Memorandum of Incorporation and Articles of Association, 10% of profit for the year attributable to the shareholders of the Bank before KFAS, NLST, Zakat and Board of directors' remuneration is transferred to statutory reserve.
+In accordance with the Companies Law No. 1 of 2016 and the Bank's Memorandum of Incorporation and Articles of Association, a minimum of 10% profit for the year attributable to the shareholders of the Bank before KFAS, NLST, Zakat and Board of directors' remuneration is transferred to statutory reserve based on the recommendation of the Banks's Board of Directors.
 The Bank may resolve to discontinue such annual transfers when the reserve equals 50% of the capital.
 This reserve is not available for distribution except in cases stipulated by law and the Bank's Articles of Association.